 Marketing to Doctors, Part 2: Messaging & Segmentation

-Updated January 2023 with the latest statistics.
+Originally published January 2020.
+Updated February 2026 with the latest statistics.

-For others in the series click here.
+For others in the series, click here.

 When marketing to doctors, I see too many brands stumble over themselves with mediocre or mixed-up messaging.
 This is downright wasteful.
 As I explored in Part 1 of this series, it’s extremely hard/expensive to get a doctor’s attention.

 Marketing to doctors is expensive.
-Once you DO have their attention, don’t blow it
+Once you DO have their attention, don’t blow it.

 To develop the most impactful messaging, you need to do a deep dive into both exactly who your audience is and what is important to them.
 From there, you can start to cherry-pick which of your potential brand messages will resonate with a given audience.